Flone-dnb/low-end-engine/docs/Manual.md

 const auto pImportedRootNode = getWorldRootNode()->addChildNode(std::get<std::unique_ptr<Node>>(std::move(result)));
 ```

-## Textures and texture filtering
+## Texture import and texture filtering

-There's no texture import or anything like that, if you want your mesh to have a texture just tell it the path to the texture like so:
+In order to import a texture you can use the editor: right click on a directory in the content browser (left-bottom corner) and select "Import texture" in the opened context menu.
+Select a texture and a converted version of the texture will appear in that directory.

+You can also import a texture using the code, just use the `TextureManager::importTextureFromFile` function.

+In order to use the imported texture (for example on a mesh) you need to assign it like so:

 ```Cpp
 auto pCube = std::make_unique<MeshNode>();